Bill the Minder: Episode summaries

 While the adventurers are walking over the downs, Bill gets the feeling he is being followed.
 He goes to investigate and the ghastly Basil Herbert jumps out on him.
-He announces that he will join their orchestra as he can play several instruments, this gets Chad angry and he shouts no.

-Later, the ghastly Basil Herbert appears again and proceeds to play his clarinet, but Boadicea tells him to go away and Basil has a temper tantrum.
+He announces that he will join their orchestra as he can play several instruments.
+This gets Chad angry and he shouts no. Later, the ghastly Basil Herbert appears again and proceeds to play his clarinet, but Boadicea tells him to go away and Basil has a temper tantrum.
 Even later, Basil appears again, this time playing a violin.
-Bill goes into the forest and makes a strange musical instrument, Basil plays it causing the yellow bird that is tied to the bowling ball to fly away, the ball drops, hits a plank and fires Basil into the air and away from the gang forever.
+Bill goes into the forest and makes a strange musical instrument.
+Basil plays it and causes the yellow bird that is tied to the bowling ball to fly away, then the ball drops, hits a plank and fires Basil into the air and away from the gang forever.